isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/national-environment-agency-chemical-control-and-management-department-basel-convention.md

     -  Basel Export, Import or Transit Permit No. under the 'Licence Details' column
     -  Item description and item quantity under ‘Item Details’ column
-    - The corresponding Product Codes to the correct HS Codes
+    - The corresponding Product Codes to the correct Harmonised System (HS) Codes
 - Declarant would have to upload the following documents in TradeNet during the permit application:

      -  Invoice